 University Health Care offers a full range of primary care services to the Pace University community.
 University Health Care is staffed by nurse practitioners (registered nurses with advanced credentials who are certified to prescribe medications) and consulting physicians.
-University Health Care is located at 41 Park Row, Room 313, on the New York campus (212-346-1600), and at the Goldstein Health Fitness and Recreation Center on the Pleasantville campus (914-773-3760).
-Additional information regarding University Health Care services may be found at https://chp.pace.edu/university-health-care-uhc While at supervised practice sites, students should expect to use their personal health care providers or University Health Care in the case of illness or injury.
+University Health Care is located at 41 Park Row, Room 313, on the New York campus ((212) 346-1600), and at the Goldstein Health Fitness and Recreation Center on the Pleasantville campus ((914) 773-3760).
+Additional information regarding University Health Care services may be found online.

+While at supervised practice sites, students should expect to use their personal health care providers or University Health Care in the case of illness or injury.
 Only in emergency situations should a student seek treatment at a supervised practice site.